 Using only the axioms, we can also prove that addition is associative and commutative.

 Of course, we could define the binary operation "add" in any other way.
 But before we do that, we should ponder whether the Peano's definition of addition is valid from a teleological point of view.
-Teleology is the study of purpose of something based on its results.
-A motto can be found at Luke 6:44: "Each tree is recognized by its own fruit."
+Teleology is the study of purpose and utility of the things.
+The motto can be found at Luke 6:44: "Each tree is recognized by its own fruit."

 Peano is teologically valid, since it accurately reflects our material reality.
 If I have an empty cabinet (and we define "empty" as "zero", since there is no emptier cabinet than an empty cabinet), I put 2 cans of food in there, close it, open it, put 3 more cans, close, open again, I shall find 5 cans in there.
 If I repeat the experience, putting 3 cans, than 2, again I end up with 5.